-The Chemical Safety Staff offers regularly scheduled training on general laboratory safety.
+The OEHS offers training upon request on general laboratory safety and also manages the online training library.
 This covers details of the OSHA Laboratory Standard as well as campus safety policies (including the Campus CHP), resources, and services.
 Contact the OEHS for additional information.